ProjectKorra/ProjectKorraWiki/source/general/index.rst

 Downloads
 ===========
 The following are all of ProjectKorra's available resources.
-Only things listed here are official ProjectKorra resources, but there are also community-made addons you can get on our `forums`_!*
+Only resources listed here are official ProjectKorra resources, but there are also community-made addons you can get on our `forums`_!*

 * Spigot